MediaComem/comem-archidep-php-todo-exercise/README.md

 ## Evaluation

 * The work must be delivered in the forked repository on GitHub.
-* The todo list must work.
+* The todo list must work:
   * Tasks can be added, toggled and deleted.
   * Tasks must be listed from newest to oldest (i.e. by descending creation date).
-* Each team member must contribute at least one useful commit.
+* Each team member must contribute at least one useful commit:
   * The commits must be made on each team member's machine using their local Git installation, not through GitHub's web interface.
   * The author name and email address of each team member's commits must be correctly configured.
 * Commit messages must be relevant (i.e. describe the change that was made).